Major Research Areas

 - BS: Virginia Tech, 1983, Engineering Science and Mechanics

 Micro-mechanics of implant interfaces; damage evolution of joint replacements and biomaterials; in vivo models of tumor osteolysis and prediction of fracture risk; general orthopedic biomechanics.

 Link to PubMed (Opens new window.
 Close the PubMed window to return to this page.)

-Role of therapeutic radiation in increasing fracture risk of bone: Using a murine model of radiation damage to the femur we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance.
-We are using nano-indentation to quantify elastic and inelastic behavior of trabecular and cortical bone.
+Role of therapeutic radiation in increasing fracture risk of bone: (PI: T Damron) Using a murine model of radiation damage to the extremities we are investigating the implications of bony remodeling in terms of structure and fundamental changes to bone material fracture resistance and chemical changes to the bone.
+We are using biomechanical strength tests and fracture toughness tests to monitor changes in bone structure and material properties with time, radiation dose, and anabolic, antiresorptive and radioprotection treatments.
 We are also using a combination of voxel-based finite element modeling with material damage models and comparing these to experiments to gain a better understanding of bone 'brittle' behavior.
-(Funding by: Baldwin Foundation)
+(NIH funded: 2014-2019)